OfficeDev/office-scripts-docs/docs/develop/user-input.md

 TK: Image

 > [!IMPORTANT]
-> Currently users will only be prompted to enter data for parameterized scripts in Excel on the web.
+> Currently, users will only be prompted to enter data for parameterized scripts in Excel on the web.
 Power Automate flows also support giving data to scripts through parameters.

 ## Example - TK